OpenSauce04/HTMLoader/README.md

 2. If it is not already installed, install Ruby (https://tinyurl.com/y5nfbk9z for Windows, `apt install ruby-full` for Linux)

-3. If bundle is not installed, type `gem install bundle` into the terminal
+3. If bundle is not installed, type `gem install bundler:1.17.3` into the terminal

 4. In the terminal type `bundle install`